Apply to our Grant

 • Incomplete Applications:

 If we require additional documents, we will contact you by email.
-If an application is not complete, it will expire within 90 days.
+If an application is not complete before we receive our max number of applications, you will need to resubmit the following quarter.

 • Notifications

-• You will receive an email with the outcome of your grant, whether it was approved or denied.
+• You will receive an email no matter the outcome of your grant.
 Please read your letter in entirety.

 • Award Process: